LIAAD/socialbus/socialbus-guide/source/index.rst

 How it works
 ------------
-SocialEcho comprises somes packages.
-SocialEcho Server, SocialEcho Twitter Consumer, SocialEcho Facebook Consumer and SocialEcho Twitter OAuth.
+SocialBus comes with Facebook and Twitter consumers.
+You can extend and implement yours.

-SocialEcho Twitter Consumer is used to monitor and consume tweets from Twitter.
+* SocialBus Twitter Consumer is used to monitor and consume tweets from Twitter.
 Users can define which keywords or users they are interested in.
 Users can deploy as many consumers as wanted.

-SocialEcho Facebook Consumer is capable of searching posts on Facebook based also on keywords.
+* SocialBus Facebook Consumer is capable of searching posts on Facebook based also on keywords.

-When a consumer receives a tweet it sends the message to SocialEcho Server which is responsable for processing, extracting metadata, indexing, tokenizing and other computations.
+When a consumer receives a tweet it sends the message to SocialBus Server which is responsable for processing, extracting metadata, indexing, tokenizing and other computations.

-SocialEcho Twitter OAuth is a helper tool to create a file with Twitter user authorization token.

-This documentation has all the instructions to deploy you own SocialEcho instance.
+This documentation has all the instructions to deploy you own SocialBus instance.

 Architecture
 ------------